DoucheRoyce/DoucheRoyce/README.md

-- 👋 WASSGOOD, I’m @DoucheRoyce
+- 👋 WASSGOOD, I’m Logan
 - 👀 I’m interested in AI bot coding
 - 🌱 I’m currently learning/ teaching myself how to make a website studying at VA Tech
 - 💞️ I’m looking to collaborate on anything I can.
 Im still a novice website builder.
 0 sites to my name